-The 2022 FS contemplates an owner-operated mining fleet at initial capital of \$86 million and sustaining capital of \$565 million, inclusive of contingency.
+The Mt Todd FS contemplates an owner-operated mining fleet at initial capital of \$86 million and sustaining capital of \$565 million, inclusive of contingency.
 The study assumes the equipment will be sold when retired from operations, at an estimated salvage value of \$21 million.
-Fleet operators, along with other employees are expected to be community based, providing benefits by lower camp-related capital and operating costs.
+Fleet operators, along with other employees, are expected to be community based, providing benefits by lower camp-related capital and operating costs.
 Mining equipment would be maintained through a full maintenance and repair contract with the manufacturer's authorized dealer.
 Overall, this approach is expected to produce lower operating costs compared to contract mining.

-The 2022 FS utilizes the efficiency of ore sorting across a broad range of head grades, the natural concentration of gold in the screen undersize material prior to sorting, the efficiency of fine grinding and the resulting improved gold recoveries at a final grind size of $P{80} 40 \mu m$, and the selection of FLSmidth's VXP mill as the preferred fine grinding mill.
+The Mt Todd FS utilizes the efficiency of ore sorting across a broad range of head grades, the natural concentration of gold in the screen undersize material prior to sorting, the efficiency of fine grinding and the resulting improved gold recoveries at a final grind size of P{80} 40 μ m, and the selection of FLSmidth's VXP mill ("VXP Mills") as the preferred fine grinding mill.

 The 50,000 tpd Project incorporates purchasing electrical power from a third-party.
-The power plant will be owned, operated, and provide power on a dedicated contract.
+The power plant will be owned, operated, and provide power to the Project on a dedicated contract.